Manssizz/CendrawasihTV/README.md

 	* Move to Cendrawasih folder
 	* Copy all .img file in ROM folder to tools/windows/ for easy flashing
 	* If you bootlader locked, you must burn u-boot-sd.bin to your Microsd with BootCard Maker in _tools/windows/burnBootCard/_ folder
-	* Press shift and Open Command Window Here (if you dont know about open command window here, right click and open as Adminstartion in _tools/windows/cmd-here-windows-10.reg_. it will auto set registry on your windows machine)
+	* Press shift and Open Command Window Here (if you dont know about open command window here, right click and run as Administration in _tools/windows/cmd-here-windows-10.reg_. it will auto set registry on your windows machine)
 	* Type this command in cmd
 		```
 		update partition bootloader bootloader.img